localstack/docs/content/en/user-guide/tools/cloud-pods/remotes/index.md

 ---

 {{< alert title="Beta">}}
-Cloud Pod Remotes is a feature that is currently in beta.
+Cloud Pod Remotes is a feature that is currently in beta (available in the Team product tier).
 {{< /alert >}}

 A remote is the place where your Cloud Pods are stored.